Oracle Java SE now requires a license subscription

 The AdoptOpenJDK project is maintaining a wide range of JDK and JRE installers.
 They offer JDK and JRE LTS builds for versions 8 and 11 over a wide range of platforms, as well as version 12.
 These are available to download from Github.

-I have made recipes for AdoptOpenJDK 8 JDK and JRE.
+I have made recipes for versions 8, 11 and 12 of AdoptOpenJDK JDK, and the 8 JRE.

 Amazon Corretto JDK